HFC at Doc Days ‘24: Union Review

 Story and Maing expertly counter those scenes with iPhone footage of staff meetings where union busters parrot party lines and of NYPD unnecessarily escalating peaceful organizing situations into arrests.
 We also see hints of what breaks leftist organizing movements apart: infighting that threatens to prevent progress, factions forming and splintering off, and the ever-present pressure of maintaining momentum before it runs out.

 The access Story and Maing get to their subjects is admirable, but one wishes their footage was tied together more tightly.
-We flit from scene to scene and person to person without much of a structure or overarching storyline.
+The documentary flits from scene to scene and person to person without much of a structure or overarching storyline.
 While title cards split Union into the four seasons over which the filming took place, and blocks of text occasionally explain what stage of organizing we’re at, it’s still hard to ground yourself in what’s happening.
 That ultimately makes the pivotal moment—the organizers waiting outside the NLRB for results of the union count—somewhat anticlimactic.

 Despite these structural flaws, Union ends up being something special.
 Focusing on a small but mighty part of the broader labor movement makes the success of the story seem achievable.
 By taking a front-row look at the ins-and-outs of grassroots organizing, Story and Maing provide a toolbox of ideas for building solidarity and strong movements.